motdotla/dotenv/README.md

 Default: `false`

-You may turn on logging to help debug why certain keys or values are not being set as you expect.
+Turn on logging to help debug why certain keys or values are not being set as you expect.

 ```js
 const dotenv = require('dotenv')